 A Portuguese full-back whose daring, inverted style redefined the role and made him a tactical linchpin for Europe's top clubs.

-Born in Barreiro, João Cancelo's path to football's summit was carved through resilience.
-After a serious knee injury as a teenager at Benfica, his loan to Valencia became a proving ground.
-It was in Italy, however, where his game truly transformed.
-At Juventus and then Inter Milan, he evolved from a traditional winger into a revolutionary full-back, his technical grace and audacious forward runs making him an extra playmaker.
-A big-money move to Manchester City under Pep Guardiola cemented his status; his ability to drift into midfield became a blueprint for the modern game.
+João Cancelo moved from Benfica to Valencia on loan after a serious knee injury as a teenager.
+At Juventus and then Inter Milan, he evolved from a traditional winger into a revolutionary full-back, using technical grace and audacious forward runs to become an extra playmaker.
+A transfer to Manchester City under Pep Guardiola followed; his ability to drift into midfield became a blueprint for the modern game.
 Despite a peripatetic later career with loans to Bayern Munich and Barcelona, his influence on tactical thinking is undeniable, turning defensive positions into hubs of creative attack.

 1981–1996